fedeisas/laravel-4-js-routes/README.md

 ```bash
 $ php artisan routes:javascript
 ```
-> **Lazy Tip** If you use Grunt, you could set up a watcher that run this command whenever your routes files change.
+> **Lazy Tip** If you use Grunt, you could set up a watcher that runs this command whenever your routes files change.

 ## Arguments
 | Name     | Default     | Description     |